BSP, BDO launch financial literacy drive in Parañaque

 “My husband and I are already saving, but we want to learn more.
 I want to understand the proper way of saving in a bank,” said Mary Jane Gutierrez, a vendor at Parañaque’s Bulungan Seafood Market.

-The program is being implemented with support from local cooperatives and sector groups, alongside participation from city officials, including Parañaque Mayor Edwin Olivarez and District 1 Representative Eric Olivarez.
+The program is being implemented with support from local cooperatives and sector groups, along with participation from city officials, including Parañaque Mayor Edwin Olivarez and District 1 Representative Eric Olivarez.